Acoplanarity

 In the context of experiments involving quantum chromodynamics, acoplanarity can arise from the emission of gluons from the scattered final state particles.

-In particle physics, the acoplanarity of a scattering experiment is the degree to which the paths of the scattered particles deviate from being coplanar.
-Measurements of acoplanarity provide a test of perturbative quantum chromodynamics, because QCD predicts that the emission of gluons can lead to acoplanar scattering events.
+In particle physics, the acoplanarity of a scattering experiment is an event shape observable which measures the degree to which the paths of the scattered particles deviate from being coplanar.
+Measurements of acoplanarity provide a test of perturbative quantum chromodynamics (pQCD) because quantum chromodynamics (QCD) predicts that the emission of gluons can lead to acoplanar scattering events.